-Florida has one of the longest coastlines in the United States, with more than 75 percent of residents living in coastal communities.
-Miami-Dade County, which continues to be Florida's most populous county with 2,662,900 residents and 13.4 percent of Florida's population, extends the length of Biscayne Bay.
-Projections for Miami-Dade expect its population to increase to 2,822,561 people in 2020 and to 3,145,864 by 2030.
-Monroe County is adjacent to Card Sound and Southern Biscayne Bay and home to an estimated 76,047 residents in 2016; however, visitors from other areas make use of the county, known as a premier fishing and scuba diving destination.
+Florida has one of the longest coastlines in the United States, with more than 75% of residents living in coastal areas.
+Miami-Dade County, which continues to be Florida's most populous county - with 2,662,900 residents and 13.4% of Florida's population - extends the length of Biscayne Bay.
+Projections for Miami-Dade estimate its population to increase to 2,822,561 people in 2020 and to 3,145,864 by 2030.
+Monroe County is adjacent to Card Sound and Southern Biscayne Bay, and is home to an estimated 76,047 residents in 2016.
+However, visitors from other areas make use of the county, which is known as a premier fishing and scuba diving destination.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.